Skip to content

 Python 3 introduced a new way to format strings:

-# formatted strings
+# formatting strings

 # integer